 About

 Eric Blair-Joannou graduated cum laude from Cornell University with an A.B.
-(B.A.) degree in the History and French Literature Departments, and received an M.B.A. and an M.S. in Urban Planning from Columbia's Graduate Schools of Business and Architecture, Planning, and Preservation, part of the runner-up team in the inaugural U.S. Dept. of Housing and Urban Development's (HUD) Innovation in Affordable Housing Student Design and Planning Competition.
+(B.A.) in History and French Literature, and received an M.B.A. and an M.S. in Urban Planning from Columbia's Graduate Schools of Business and Architecture, Planning, & Preservation.
+While at Columbia, he was part of the runner-up team in the inaugural U.S. Dept. of Housing and Urban Development's (HUD) Innovation in Affordable Housing Student Design & Planning Competition, presented by then-U.S. Secretary of Housing and Urban Development Shaun Donovan.
 He has worked at J.P.
-Morgan Chase & Co.'s global headquarters in Asset Management, at the NYC Department of City Planning, and at the New York State Department of Transportation.
+Morgan Chase & Co.'s global headquarters in Asset Management, at the NYC Dept. of City Planning, and at the New York State Dept. of Transportation.
+While at the NYC DCP he was responsible for amending and implementing changes in standards for the Universal Land Use Review Procedure (ULURP), which governs the land development process in the City of New York.

-In addition to working for his fourth-generation family parts supply business, and in industrial real estate for his family office, Eric currently serves on the Cornell University Council, as a trustee of Historic Hudson Valley, the Columbia County Historical Society, and the Bronx Museum of the Arts, a volunteer curatorial researcher in the Metropolitan Museum of Art's Department of the Arts of Africa, Oceania, and the Americas, a founding Co-Chair of the Lincoln Center Corporate Fund's Junior Business Council, a member of the Cornell University Library Advisory Council, a Vice-Chairman of the Young New Yorkers for the Philharmonic Benefit Committee, and a member of the Steering Committee of the Young Fellows of the Morgan Library.
-He is a former docent at the Metropolitan Museum of Art, trustee of the Cornell Rowing Association, Family & Children's Garden volunteer at the New York Botanical Garden, has contributed to the NYC-based think tank the Center for an Urban Future, hosted a bicycle-focused blog for the Danish Royal Ministry of Foreign Affairs, and has formally studied 7 languages.
+In addition to working for his fourth-generation family parts supply business, and in industrial real estate for his family office, Eric currently serves on the Cornell University Council; as a trustee of Historic Hudson Valley, the Columbia County Historical Society, and the Bronx Museum of the Arts; a volunteer curatorial researcher in the Metropolitan Museum of Art's Michael C. Rockefeller Wing (f/k/a the Department of the Arts of Africa, Oceania, and the Americas); a member of the New-York Historical Society's Library Committee; a member of the Cornell University Library and Botanic Gardens Advisory Councils; a Vice-Chairman of the Young New Yorkers for the Philharmonic; and a member of both the Morgan Library's Drawings & Prints Department visiting committee and Young Fellows Steering Committee.
+Eric is also a Shareholder (#13) of the Library Company of Philadelphia.
+He is a former docent at the Metropolitan Museum of Art, trustee of the Cornell Rowing Association (where he founded the Biennial Cornell Rowing Annual Fund Dinner), Family & Children's Garden volunteer at the New York Botanical Garden, and founding Co-chair of the Lincoln Center Junior Business Council.
+Eric has contributed to the NYC-based think tank the Center for an Urban Future, hosted a bicycle-focused blog for the Royal Danish Ministry of Foreign Affairs, and has formally studied 7 languages.
+He is a Class of 2024 Fellow of the Economic Club of New York.

-Eric volunteers at his church, St. Thomas Church Fifth Avenue (Episcopal), is a registered marriage officiant, and lives on the Upper East Side of Manhattan, in New York City.
+Eric volunteers at his church, St. James' (Episcopal), is a registered marriage officiant, and lives on the Upper East Side of Manhattan, in New York City.

 Organizations Eric Supports